DDTBOX/tutorials/DDTBox Documentation.md

 The tutorial dataset is from [Feuerriegel, Churches and Keage (2015)](http://www.sciencedirect.com/science/article/pii/S0167876015001075).
 This dataset contains epoched EEG responses to visual presentations of faces and chairs.
 The data is from an image category repetition experiment in which there were two stimuli sequentially presented in each trial, separated by an interstimulus interval.
-Participants were required to detect a superimposed red rectangle in one of the images in the trial.
+Participants were required to detect a superimposed red rectangle in one of the images in the trial (red rectangles appeared in 9% of trials).
 Data from 19 subjects were included.
-This differs from the 16 subject datasets included for analysis in the publication, as multiple subjects provided adequate numbers of epochs for the purposes of the tutorial.
+This differs from the 16 subject datasets included for analysis in the publication, as multiple subjects provided adequate numbers of epochs for the purposes of the tutorial dataset.
 Only the first 250 epoched responses to the first stimulus in each trial (a face or a chair image) has been used in the dataset.
 This corresponds to at least 100 epochs for each image category per subject dataset.
 EEG data was recorded using a 64-channel Neuroscan EEG system and has been downsampled to 250Hz to limit file sizes in the tutorial dataset.